Offer A Gospel-Graced Pathway

-Having a baby presents plenty of physical challenges, but the battle is fought and won on the spiritual plane (Proverbs 18:14).
+Having a baby brings plenty of physical challenges, but the battle is fought and won on the spiritual plane (Proverbs 18:14).
 New moms and dads desperately need personal connections to get them through a whole new way of life.
 Figuring out that life in community can be a lifesaver.
 All other differences of age, profession, and background fade when you’re all in the same dramatically new stage at the same time.

-Step 4: Enrich Your Children’s Ministry
+Step 4: Enrich Your Early Childhood Ministry

 place.
 Before we even see the light of day, God knows us through and through.
 Spiritual life begins in earnest with life itself.
-God brings us into the world with our minds wired and ready to hear his Word.
+God then brings us into the world with our minds wired and ready to hear his Word.

-Pre-K through 2nd Grade: An 8-lesson Unit on the Soul
+Instruct Pre-K through 2nd Grade: An 8-lesson Unit on the Soul